Islamic Emirate of Kurdistan: Life under the Islamic Emirate

+The emirate was described as a "Mini-Taliban state".
 Like Mullah Krekar, many Ansar al-Islam fighters and leaders also held nationalist views and treated the new emirate as a victory of the Kurdish independence movement.
 They were also traditionalists who promoted the Kurdish culture socially.
 However, elements of nationalism which contradicted Islam were abandoned.
 It was also reported that Ansar al-Islam enforced strict Sharia law, committed atrocities against the Yarsani minority, and harshly persecuted Sufis.
 The Islamic Emirate of Kurdistan had diplomatic relations with the Islamic Emirate of Afghanistan under Mullah Omar, and would send Kurds to Afghanistan to receive training from the Taliban or Al-Qaeda.
 They also sent delegations to Osama bin Laden in Afghanistan.
 The IRGC were accused of being reckless about what was happening at their borders.
 Mullah Krekar and Ansar al-Islam had both stressed the Kurdish character of the emirate.

 After the September 11 attacks, al-Qaeda sought to use the Islamic Emirate of Kurdistan as a base for future operations.
 Abu Musab al-Zarqawi left Afghanistan and was smuggled into the emirate with the help of Kurds from Iran and Europe.
 He briefly stayed in the emirate, and eventually relocated to Al-Anbar, where he became much more notorious.
 The Islamic Emirate of Kurdistan attracted some Taliban veterans, consisting of Afghan Arabs as well as Pashtuns, who had more ethnic and linguistic similarities with the Kurds.
 The overwhelming majority of jihadists had always been local Kurds.
 At its peak in 2002, Ansar al-Islam had over 700 fighters, over 90% being Kurdish.
 The volunteers who came from Afghanistan, around 70 individuals, had primarily served as advisors, instructors, and ambassadors.

 Saddam Hussein was aware of the Islamic Emirate, and considered Ansar al-Islam a separatist threat, and attempted to gather intelligence against them.
 This was confirmed by the Senate Report on Iraqi WMD Intelligence in 2004, and the Select Committee on Intelligence in September 2006.
 Mullah Krekar had threatened to personally kill Saddam Hussein if Iraq tried anything against the Islamic Emirate of Kurdistan.